grusingh/vue-unit-testing-applied/mounting.md

 The difference between these two options is that `shallowMount` will stub all child components, where as `mount` will render all child components.

-**Note:** If you are using a Vue UI component library such as Vuetify in your application, `shallowMount` will stub out all UI components.
+**Note:** If you are using a Vue UI component library such as Vuetify in your application then `shallowMount` will stub out all UI components.
 In this case you can use `mount` and pass it options to stub out any child components.

 ```javascript
 const wrapper = mount('Component',